Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Capabilities.md

 - **Show / Hide Columns**: By default the following columns are shown: ID, name, progress, type, status, and owner.
 The columns dropdown lets you change the columns shown (for standard and custom properties).
 Toggle a column's visibility by clicking on it from the dropdown.
 The shown columns is saved for each user and for each program.

 Using the cut and paste buttons described above, you can move capabilities around the hierarchy.
-Alternatively, you can select the capabilities and drag and drop them into their new position
+Alternatively, you can select the capabilities and drag and drop them into their new position.

 ## Capability Details
 When you click on a capability it will open its capability details page: